 In this manual, I will show how you can uninstall software remotely using command line (and not delete files, but silent uninstall the program), without going into the control panel and running the Programs and Features applet.
 I do not know how much this will be useful to most readers in practice, but I think the opportunity itself will be interesting to someone.

-1. Open CMD:- In order to remove the program via the command line, first of all run it as an administrator.
+1. Open Command Prompt as AdministratorIn order to remove the program via the command line from remote computer, first of all run it as an administrator.
 In Windows 7, to do this, find it in the Start menu, right-click and select Run as Administrator, and in Windows 8 and 8.1, you can click the Win + X keys and select the desired item from the menu.

-4. Enter the command: product where name = ”program name” call uninstall:- Now, to remove a specific program, enter the command:
+4. Enter the Following Command to Remove SoftwareNow, to remove a specific program, enter the command: